zackb/hyprwat/README.md

 ## Description

 hyprwat creates a popup menu at your cursor position where you can select from a list of options.
-It's particularly useful for creating interactive menus for system controls, WiFi networks, or any other selectable items in a Wayland environment.
-It can also present input prompts for text or passwords.
-Different modes can be triggered via command line arguments including a WiFi network selector and audio device selector.
+It also has built-in support for WiFi networks, audio devices, wallpapers, and custom menus.
 Custom menus can be defined using simple YAML configuration files.

 ## Features